DhanvinG/Swype/README.md

 ## Files and Descriptions

+### `gesture_control_test.py`
+**Description:** This script enables cursor control using hand gestures.
+The cursor is controlled by the movement of the pointer finger of either hand.
+Right-click is performed by touching the pointer finger and thumb together, and left-click is performed by touching the middle finger and thumb together.

+### `voice_control_test.py`
+**Description:** This script acts as an AI voice assistant, allowing you to control various computer functions using voice commands.
+It can execute tasks such as navigating between tabs, controlling media playback, adjusting volume, copying and pasting text, and more.
+The assistant provides real-time feedback after executing each command and can be easily activated by speaking predefined commands.

 ### `fist_audio_test.py`
 **Description:** This script allows you to activate audio by making a fist with your hand for 3 seconds.
 Once activated, it continues to analyze speech and convert it to text until no audio is registered for 10 seconds.
 Additionally, saying "Search" will automatically navigate to the search bar.

-### `gesture_control_test.py`
-**Description:** This script enables cursor control using hand gestures.
-The cursor is controlled by the movement of the pointer finger of either hand.
-Right-click is performed by touching the pointer finger and thumb together, and left-click is performed by touching the middle finger and thumb together.

 ### `zoom_test.py`
 **Description:** This script allows zooming in and out using hand gestures.
 Moving the thumbs on both hands farther apart zooms out, while moving the thumbs closer together zooms in.